kavishg/trivia-game/README.md

-# Welcome to Trivia Game!
+# Welcome to the Trivia Game!

 Test your knowledge on subjects ranging from mathematics to film and animals with this game!